MatheusBNAguiar/storage-connector/docs/doc.md

 <dl>
 <dt><a href="#Storage">Storage(prefix)</a></dt>
-<dd><p>A storage adapter, to add and abstract some funcionalities on session and local storage using their commom APIs to manage it</p>
+<dd><p>A storage connector, to add and abstract some funcionalities on session and local storage using their commom APIs to manage it</p>
 </dd>
 </dl>